intel/llvm/sycl/doc/syclcompat/README.md

 } // syclcompat
 ```

-In SYCL, the fastest-moving dimension is that with a higher index, e.g. in a
+In SYCL, the fastest-moving dimension is the one with the highest index, e.g. in a
 SYCL 2D range iteration space, there are two dimensions, 0 and 1, and 1 will be
 the one that "moves faster".
 The compatibility headers for SYCL offer a number
 of convenience functions that help the mapping between xyz-based coordinates to